wren-projects/pde-solver/designdocument.md

 As all solvers are iterative, we have abstracted the code they would share into their parent too.
 Each specific `Solver` then contains only the code for one iteration.
-This code should refrain from accessing the more complex methods of the `NDArray`.
+This code should refrain from accessing the more complex methods of the array container.
 Instead, it is to use operators.

 ### Operators (Callable class)

-Operators provide an interface for solvers to compute differentials on an `NDArray`.
-They are there to ensure all solvers are using the correct (optimized) methods of the specific `NDArray`.
+Operators provide an interface for solvers to compute differentials on an array container.
+They are there to ensure all solvers are using the correct (optimized) methods of the specific array container.